robert-burger/libosal/tests/posix/README.md

 ./run-gcovr.sh
 ````

-(or include the equivalent line in the conan build script).
+(or include the equivalent line in the conan
+build script).

 Then, open libosal/tests/posix/coverage/details.html
 in your browser.

+Coverage analysis reports are not included in the default
+build in order to keep build dependencies smaller.

 ## Documentation of individual Tests